ShogunPanda/milo/docs/cpp.md

 - `on_chunk_length`: Invoked after a new chunk length has been parsed.
 - `on_chunk_extension_name`: Invoked after a new chunk extension name has been parsed.
 - `on_chunk_extension_value`: Invoked after a new chunk extension value has been parsed.
+- `on_chunk`: Invoked after new chunk data is received.
 - `on_data`: Invoked after new body data is received (either chunked or not).
 - `on_body`: Invoked after the body has been parsed.
 Note that this has no data attached so `on_data` must be used to save the body.
 - `on_trailer_name`: Invoked after a new trailer name has been parsed.